lpryszcz/htseq/doc/tutorials/tss.rst

 .. literalinclude:: /code_examples/tss1.py

-The script produces a ``profile`` variable whhich we can plot by adding these lines to it:
+The script produces a ``profile`` variable which we can plot by adding these lines to it:

 .. doctest::